top of page

 The Records Sub-Committee no longer employs a two-tier system for records of scarce and rare birds.

-Species now requiring descriptions effective as of 1st January 2021 include: Lesser Spotted Woodpecker and Turtle Dove.
+Species now requiring descriptions effective as of 1st January 2023 include: Lesser Spotted Woodpecker and Turtle Dove.

 See the following species which now require a full and detailed description in all cases, note that the recorder(s) will not be chasing anyone for descriptions.
 If you wish for your records to be included in annual reports it is the observers/finders responsibility to write a description:

-Bewick’s Swan, Taiga Bean Goose, Snow Goose, American Wigeon, Green-winged Teal, Ring-necked Duck, Surf Scoter, Black Guillemot, White-billed Diver, Cory’s Shearwater, Great Shearwater, Wilson’s Petrel, Leach’s Petrel, Night Heron, Cattle Egret, Purple Heron, White Stork, Glossy Ibis, Honey Buzzard, Black Kite, White-tailed Eagle, Montagu’s Harrier, Rough-legged Buzzard, Golden Eagle, Turtle Dove, Spotted Crake, Corncrake, Common Crane, Stone Curlew, American Golden Plover, Dotterel, Temminck’s Stint, Kentish Plover, White-rumped Sandpiper, Buff-breasted Sandpiper, Pectoral Sandpiper, Red-necked Phalarope, Grey Phalarope, White-winged Black Tern, Sabine’s Gull, Ring-billed Gull, Yellow-legged Gull, Caspian Gull, Alpine Swift, European Bee-eater, Red-footed Falcon, Golden Oriole, Woodchat Shrike, Chough, Penduline Tit, Hoopoe, Wryneck, Lesser Spotted Woodpecker, Red-backed Shrike, Great Grey Shrike, Crested Tit, Woodlark, Short-toed Lark, Red-rumped Swallow, Greenish Warbler, Pallas’s Warbler, Radde’s Warbler, Dusky Warbler, Melodious Warbler, Blyth’s Reed Warbler, Marsh Warbler, Rose-coloured Starling, Icterine Warbler, Barred Warbler, Firecrest, Nightingale, Bluethroat, Red-breasted Flycatcher, Red-flanked Bluetail, Citrine Wagtail, Olive-backed Pipit, Common Rosefinch, Richard Pipit, Parrot Crossbill, Serin, Cirl Bunting, Ortolan Bunting, and Little Bunting.
+Bewick’s Swan, Taiga Bean Goose, Snow Goose, American Wigeon, Green-winged Teal, Ring-necked Duck, Surf Scoter, Black Guillemot, White-billed Diver, Cory’s Shearwater, Great Shearwater, Wilson’s Petrel, Leach’s Petrel, Night Heron, Cattle Egret, Purple Heron, White Stork, Glossy Ibis, Honey Buzzard, Black Kite, White-tailed Eagle, Montagu’s Harrier, Rough-legged Buzzard, Golden Eagle, Turtle Dove, Spotted Crake, Corncrake, Common Crane, Stone Curlew, American Golden Plover, Dotterel, Temminck’s Stint, Kentish Plover, White-rumped Sandpiper, Buff-breasted Sandpiper, Pectoral Sandpiper, Red-necked Phalarope, Grey Phalarope, White-winged Black Tern, Sabine’s Gull, Ring-billed Gull, Yellow-legged Gull, Alpine Swift, European Bee-eater, Red-footed Falcon, Golden Oriole, Woodchat Shrike, Chough, Penduline Tit, Hoopoe, Wryneck, Lesser Spotted Woodpecker, Red-backed Shrike, Great Grey Shrike, Crested Tit, Woodlark, Short-toed Lark, Red-rumped Swallow, Greenish Warbler, Pallas’s Warbler, Radde’s Warbler, Dusky Warbler, Melodious Warbler, Blyth’s Reed Warbler, Marsh Warbler, Rose-coloured Starling, Icterine Warbler, Barred Warbler, Firecrest, Nightingale, Bluethroat, Red-breasted Flycatcher, Red-flanked Bluetail, Citrine Wagtail, Olive-backed Pipit, Common Rosefinch, Richard Pipit, Parrot Crossbill, Serin, Cirl Bunting, Ortolan Bunting, and Little Bunting.

 Decisions on the records of all these species will be determined on a three-quarter majority vote.
 It must be emphasised that any record which is rejected does not necessarily mean that a bird has been misidentified, but usually that there is insufficient information to convince the Sub-Committee.
 All records of species considered by BBRC are forwarded to their Secretary as soon as possible together with any additional information the Sub-Committee may have.
 It is the policy of Durham Bird Club to abide by the decision of BBRC.
 The annual report contains no records that have been rejected by BBRC although occasionally records are included where the decision is still awaited.